 AJ Smith didn’t always focus on personal finance.
 She liked to work and earn money – that was about as far as she planned.
-But over the course of her career she came to see just how important personal finance is.
+But over the course of her career, she came to see just how important personal finance is.
 It touches every part of our lives.
 She also saw that there wasn’t enough good content out there to help people make the tough financial decisions that we all have to make in our lives.
-Now she works to create educational and engaging content for SmartAsset.
+One of her best recommendations has often been to work with a financial advisor to help you grow long-term wealth.

 Top Financial Advice From AJ Smith

 So as you think about your money, figure out how much you’re spending and what you’re spending on.
 Do you struggle with overspending?
-Well it’s hard to cut back if you don’t know what you spend on.
+Well, it’s hard to cut back if you don’t know what you spend.
 Look up your credit score.
 It affects how financial institutions view your finances.
 Once you know what it is, you can work on improving it (or maintaining it if you have a high score).

 Getting to know your finances is important because everyone’s financial situation is slightly different.
 That’s why it’s hard to make smart financial decisions if you don’t know your exact situation.
 Smith echoes this in her role as SmartAsset’s vice president of content strategy and financial education.
 As she says: